quid-agis/quid-agis.github.io/content/posts/2021-06-30-conversion-of-blog-from-jekyll-to-hugo/index.markdown

 When the blog is sorted in terms of pages, style etc, I will get back to studying for my Daml Developer Associate exam.

-Update: After installing 'libxml2-dev' into my system, updating, then installing the CRan packages 'devtools` & `hadley/emo' I now have Emojis available in an R statistical object or RMarkdown 😃 😃 😃
+Update: After installing 'libxml2-dev' into my system, updating, then installing the CRan packages 'devtools' and 'hadley/emo' I now have Emojis available in an R statistical object or RMarkdown 😃 😃 😃